Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Responsiveness 3.8 Smooth, but more foam-forward and slower than hybrids.
+Responsiveness 3.8 More foam-forward and slower.

-Edge Support 3.8 Usable, but less reinforced than the box-system coil models.
+Edge Support 3.8 Usable, less reinforced.

 Compare Performance Scores of These Mattresses